Genes and Blood Type

 Another level of specificity is added to blood type by examining the presence or absence of the Rh protein.
 Each blood type is either positive "+" (has the Rh protein) or negative "-" (no Rh protein).
 For example, a person whose blood type is "A positive" (A +), has both type A and Rh proteins on the surface of their red blood cells.

-The A and B antigen molecules on the surface of red blood cells are produced by two different enzymes.
-These two enzymes are encoded by different versions, or alleles, of the same gene: A and B.
+The A and B antigen molecules on the surface of red blood cells are made by two different enzymes.
+These two enzymes are encoded by different versions, or alleles, of the same gene.

 When Blood Types Mix